 - The appellate authority’s discretion is final.

 Memorandum of Appeal

-- parties to the appeal (name and particulars)
+- Parties to the appeal (name and particulars)

-- tribunal, or authority below gets challenged.
+- Tribunal or authority below is challenged.

 A valid memorandum of appeal must include the following elements: